 The initial site was Angerstein’s former townhouse, but problems with subsidence suggested that it was unsuitable as a venue, and the collection was temporarily moved to 105 Pall Mall while a purpose-built gallery was constructed.
 The new National Gallery was squeezed on to a curiously narrow strip of land, which had once been the site of the King’s Mews, with a workhouse and army barracks to the north.
 It would be some years before Trafalgar Square was laid out to show the building to greater advantage.

 When he was asked why he had damaged such a valuable painting — it was said to be worth about a hundred and fifty pounds — Adams said that he had no idea.
 Given that he did not use what might appear an obvious defence, namely that he regarded the picture as indecent, one might hazard a guess that the sight of Leda’s plump and perfect leg combined with his suffering to drive him to a temporary pain-filled rage or insanity.
 Another possibility is that, after staring at the seductive nude for three-quarters of an hour, Adams feared that he might never get to see a real naked woman.
-Whatever the reason—if Adams really knew it himself—he was not letting on.
+Whatever the reason, even if Adams really knew it himself, he was not letting on.

 There was some legal discussion about whether this case could even be tried in the magistrates’ court.
 Cases involving goods worth more than fifteen pounds had to be sent to a higher court, where sentences might be more severe.
 After much discussion, involving a consultation with the Prime Minister, Sir Robert Peel, it was resolved to value the painting at five pounds — it was considered almost valueless and beyond repair.
 Adams said that he was sorry, but he was duly fined five pounds for his vandalism.
-He was warned that if he was unable to pay he would have to spend two months in prison.
+He was warned that he would have to spend two months in prison if he was unable to pay.